mahavedalla/mahavedalla/docs/questions/buddha/whether-the-buddha-is-the-dhamma.md

-# Whether the Buddha is the Dhamma?
+Question: Whether the Buddha is the Dhamma?
 Category: Buddha
 Sutta References: -
 Tags: Dhamma